beckn/missions/docs/starter_kit/starter_kit.md

 So one of the main tasks that needs to be done is to convert your inputs into Schema required by Beckn messages.
 Similarly any Beckn response by other participants will have to be mapped back to the data relevant for your application.
 This is called **Schema mapping** and we will come back to it soon.

 The Beckn-ONIX adaptor helps your backnend server send Beckn Requests to the Beckn network.
-Its use reduces the burden on your application development significantly.
+Its reduces the burden on your application development significantly.

 #### Implementation Guide